Des Herring: Mount Albert (1936)

 The 1936 season saw Herring play no representative rugby league.
 He played 16 games for Mount Albert and scored 7 tries, also kicking 5 goals.
 In mid April in an article on the various senior teams prospects the Auckland Star reported that Mount Albert would have Flanagan, Herring, Constable, Gunning, and Shadbolt in their pack.
 The New Zealand Herald said that Herring "showed excellent all-round form last season, and is a fine player in the loose".
 On April 18 a special round of matches was played to raise money for all the clubs and a benefit fund for Jim Laird who had been injured playing for New Zealand against Australia at the end of the previous season.
 Mount Albert beat Richmond 22–15 with Herring converting one of their six tries and he was "always prominent" along with Constable.

-In their round 1, Fox Memorial match Mount Albert beat Newton narrowly 6–5 with Herring scoring their first try tp put them ahead 3–2 at halftime.
+In their round 1, Fox Memorial match Mount Albert beat Newton narrowly 6–5 with Herring scoring their first try to put them ahead 3–2 at halftime.
 The star reported that the forward were "well led by Herring and [Clarrie] Petersen, [and] they kept the opposition busy".
 Petersen was a recent rugby union recruit from the Hawkes Bay.
 Herring was playing in the second row to start the season.
 Mount Albert lost their round 2 game to Devonport United 10–5 with the newspapers saying that "Herring as usual, was in the thick of the hard stuff".
 He appeared to alternate between the front row and the loose forward through the following weeks.
 He was "always in the picture" in a good forward effort which saw Mount Albert beat Richmond 13–12 in round 3.
 They then lost to Ponsonby 22–20 in another even match.
 In a very good display by Mount Albert Peterson stood out but Herring, Joseph Gunning, and B. Constable all "gave splendid displays of forward play".
 Herrings second try of the season came against Manukau on May 30 in a 23–18 win.
 Manukau had been readmitted to the senior grade competition for the first time since 1913.
 Herring was among the "hardest grafters" in the Mount Albert forward.